GovTechSG/purple-a11y/README.md

 6. [Corretto](https://aws.amazon.com/corretto)
 7. [VeraPDF](https://github.com/veraPDF/veraPDF-apps)

-## Using Purple HATS as a NodeJS module
+## Using Purple A11y as a NodeJS module

-If you wish to use Purple HATS as a NodeJS module that can be integrated with end-to-end testing frameworks, refer to the [integration guide](./INTEGRATION.md) on how you can do so.
+If you wish to use Purple A11y as a NodeJS module that can be integrated with end-to-end testing frameworks, refer to the [integration guide](./INTEGRATION.md) on how you can do so.

 ## Prerequisites and Installations

-### Portable Purple hats
+### Portable Purple A11y

-Portable Purple hats is the recommended way to run Purple hats as it reduces the difficulty for installation.
+Portable Purple A11y is the recommended way to run Purple A11y as it reduces the difficulty for installation.
 Refer to [Installation Guide](/INSTALLATION.md) for step-by-step instructions.

 ### Manual Installation